-Each purchase right will be automatically exercised on the applicable purchase date within the offering period, and shares of common stock will be purchased on behalf of each participant by applying the participant's payroll deductions for the purchase interval ending on such purchase date to the purchase of whole shares at the purchase price in effect for that purchase date.
+Each purchase right will be automatically exercised on the applicable purchase date within the Master Offering, and shares of common stock will be purchased on behalf of each participant by applying the participant's payroll deductions for the Sub-Offering ending on such purchase date to the purchase of whole shares at the purchase price in effect for that purchase date.

-Except as otherwise provided by the plan administrator prior to the start of an offering period, the maximum number of shares purchasable per participant on any one purchase date will not exceed 400 shares, subject to periodic adjustments in the event of certain changes in our capitalization.
-The total shares purchased under the ESPP on any single purchase date shall not exceed 300,000 shares, except as otherwise provided by the plan administrator prior to the start of an offering period.
+Except as otherwise provided by the plan administrator prior to the start of a Master Offering, the maximum number of shares purchasable per participant on any one purchase date will not exceed 400 shares, subject to periodic adjustments in the event of certain changes in our capitalization.
+The total shares purchased under the ESPP on any single purchase date shall not exceed 300,000 shares, except as otherwise provided by the plan administrator prior to the start of a Master Offering.